-- Refer to the rules set by the Dunn County Fair Meat Animal Committee as found on the Dunn County Fair website.
-The rules may also be found on the Extension Dunn County website. - A member exhibiting two market animals in the same class may move one of their animals to a heavier class.
+- Refer to the rules set by the Dunn County Fair Meat Animal Committee as found on the Dunn County Fair website. - A member exhibiting two market animals in the same class may move one of their animals to a heavier class.
 The member should notify the superintendent which animal to move up to the next heaviest class by no later than 7 PM on Wednesday of the fair. - If a member has more than one animal in a champion show, they may identify someone else, must be an eligible fair exhibitor, to exhibit one of their animals.